Education

 The principles and minimum standards established under the Act are designed to benefit all Indigenous children and families regardless of whether Indigenous communities or groups decide to exercise jurisdiction over child and family services under the Act.

-Existing and on-going investments in full-day, 2-year, kindergarten programs for First Nations children attending First Nations-administered schools on reserve have also contributed to the landscape of quality First Nations early learning programs.
-In 2023 to 2024, of the 524 First Nations-administered education programs on reserve funded through the elementary and secondary education program, 315 delivered half-day or full-day kindergarten programs for children aged 4 years, and 339 delivered half-day or full-day kindergarten programs for children aged 5 years.
+In 2024 to 2025, of the 535 First Nations-administered education programs on reserve funded through the elementary and secondary education program, 320 delivered half-day or full-day kindergarten programs for children aged 4 years, and 341 delivered half-day or full-day kindergarten programs for children aged 5 years.

-In addition, PHAC supports complementary programming through the Community Action Program for Children (CAPC) and the Canada Prenatal Nutrition Program (CPNP), which provides a total of $80.6 million per year to community organizations to develop and deliver culturally-appropriate, heath promotion programming for pregnant individuals, children (aged 0 to 6) and their parents/caregivers who face health inequities and other barriers to health, including Indigenous populations who live off reserve.
+In addition, PHAC supports complementary programming through the Community Action Program for Children and the Canada Prenatal Nutrition Program , which provide a total of $78.7 million per year to community organizations to develop and deliver culturally-appropriate, heath promotion programming for pregnant individuals, children (aged 0 to 6) and their parents/caregivers who face health inequities and other barriers to health, including Indigenous populations who live off-reserve.

 PHAC also develops resources and serves a national coordination role for the Nobody's Perfect Parenting Program, which aims to provide education and support on child health and development, parenting and coping skills to parents of children (aged 0 to 6) who face health inequity barriers, including Indigenous parents.